 All Our Sessions last at least 1 hour (less for kids & babies).

-That’s the minimal time to get the proper benefits of Osteopathy.
+That’s the minimum amount of time required to get all the proper benefits of Osteopathy.